Comparisons11 min read

 Key Features

-The core brokerage is exceptional.
-Zero-commission stocks and ETFs, access to over 10,000 mutual funds (including Fidelity's own zero-expense-ratio index funds), and one of the deepest research platforms available to retail investors.
-We're talking full analyst reports, screeners with 140+ filters, earnings calendars, and real-time data — all without paying an upgrade fee.
+The core brokerage is genuinely exceptional.
+Zero-commission stocks and ETFs, access to more than 10,000 mutual funds (including Fidelity's own index funds with zero expense ratios), and one of the most thorough research platforms available to everyday investors.
+We're talking full analyst reports, screeners with 140+ filters, earnings calendars, and live data — all available without paying extra.

 Where Fidelity Falls Short